eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 # Use `dp` for dimentions, and `sp` for fonts

 # Include layouts in xml from a single place, rather than duplciating the code across two different layout files

+# Use editor config (enabled by default in Android Studio.. just don't turn it off)

+# Set field annotations to `do not wrap`

+`Preferences -> Editor -> Code Style -> Java -> Wrapping and Braces tab -> Field Annotations`